Venerable Mary Ward, I.B.V.M

 Her vision of holiness was of a person who was completely united with God and His will – justice, combined with total sincerity and spiritual freedom.

-The "Jesuitesses", as her congregation was designated by her opponents, were suppressed in 1630.
+The "Jesuitesses", as her congregation was designated by her opponents, were suppressed by 1631.
 Her work however was not destroyed.
-The Empress Catherine the Great of Russia welcomed her educational innovations to her realm, and there Mary Ward went, with the majority of her community.
 It revived gradually and developed, following the general lines of the first scheme.

 At the express desire of Pope Urban, Mary went to Rome.
-It was there that she gathered around her the younger members of her religious family, under the supervision and protection of the Holy See.
+It was there that she gathered around her those who were there of her religious family, under the supervision and protection of the Holy See.
 In 1639, with letters of introduction from Pope Urban to Queen Henrietta Maria, Mary returned to England and established herself in London.
 In 1642 she journeyed northward with her household and established a convent at Heworth, near York.
-She died in St. Mary’s school, Heworth in 1645.
+She died in Hewarth Manor on the outskirts of York in 1645.

-After her death there, her companions thought it best not to bury her body near the city center where she died because of the dangers of desecration.
-Instead they sought somewhere less conspicuous and found a happy solution by arranging for her to be buried in the Osbaldwick Churchyard, about a mile away.
+Her sisters buried her in the Osbaldwick Churchyard, about a mile away.
 Her burial on 1 February 1645 was also attended by Anglicans.
 Despite the persecution of Roman Catholics at the time, Mary Ward was much admired and revered by many local people.

 Mary always wanted to give herself wholeheartedly – to be wholly God’s.
 She was prepared to go on seeking and to trust God to reveal himself.
 She was ready to follow her truth even if no one understood her.
 She was ready to face criticism.